 Effective manual and automation test strategies should be designed to test eCommerce applications.
 We need to make sure that all the pages of the application are tested regressively.

-A test plan which covers all payment gateway test cases should also be created so that all the transactions are validated and secured.
+A test plan that covers all payment gateway test cases should also be created so that all the transactions are validated and secured.
 Load and Security testing should also be part of the test strategy to avoid compromises on loading time and mobile responsiveness.
-It would also verify the application from attacks by intruders.
+It would also protect the application from attacks by intruders.

 An eCommerce application has 4 important elements – Main Pages, Product Pages, Product Description Pages, and Shopping Cart.
 Understand these in detail to test e-commerce websites and applications efficiently.

 Main Pages include homepage, privacy page, about us page, careers, etc. Product Page includes different options for the product such as size, color, and other attributes.
 Sorting and filtering features are considered as part of product type pages along with add-to-cart and wishlist features.

 Product description page includes title, description, images, add to cart feature and additional info, etc. The shopping cart page should include payment options and removing a product from the cart.

 Overall, an eCommerce website or an application includes different user roles such as customers, partners, staff, and service agents.
 Backend infrastructures include rules, analytics, security, logging, and content management.

 The first layer which is revealed to the users is the presentation layer that includes the UI for mobile, desktops.
 Responsiveness is kept in mind when designing this presentation layer.